 The Manning Studio Collection contains portrait negatives only, of local, regional, and some out-of-state people.
 The time period is from 1939 to around 1957.

 There are 4307 individual names in the database.
 The information presented here — name, date (exact or estimated), address (town & street), negative number — is taken from the negative envelopes.
 None of the images are currently available online.

-John Frank Manning (c.1886-1963) moved to Greensboro around 1935, after working during the 1920s as a photographer in Spartanburg, South Carolina.
+John Frank Manning (1885-1965) moved to Greensboro around 1935, after working during the 1920s as a photographer in Spartanburg, South Carolina.
 John’s son, Paul, worked for his father intermittently, and took most of the out-of-town photographs.
 Although the majority of their business came from Greensboro and Guilford County, they worked throughout the state.
 The studio was located for most of its history in the 100 block of West Market Street.
 When John closed the downtown location in the late 1950s, he moved the business for a while to his home at 632 Ashland Drive.